Discover how to develop leadership skills in five easy steps

 Criticism, judgment, angst, loneliness ... are all things you can expect in your leadership career.
 On the flip-side accolade, joy, camaraderie and a sense of having made a difference will also likely fall into your lap as a leader.

-Enjoying the upside of leadership is great ... but being able to weather and stay true to yourself during the down-side is a real skill - and one that can be easier to navigate if you are able to be vulnerable.
+Enjoying the upside of leadership is great ... but being able to weather and stay true to yourself during the down-side is a real skill - and one that can be easier to navigate if you can be vulnerable.

 Nurturing the courage of vulnerability means that you'll remain open to self-awareness and the need and desire to continue to develop yourself throughout your life ... and that is something that all inspiring leaders get right!